BorisKozo/backbone.picky/readme.md

 Updates the selected attribute based on the currently selected items in the MultiSelect collection.
 This is useful if you add/remove/reset the items in the collection and want to update the selection state afterwards.
-Calling this method will trigger the `selected:XXX` events appropriately.
+Calling this method will trigger the `collection:selected:XXX` events appropriately.

 ```js
 myCol = new MultiCollection();